Why high-intensity training is better

 indeed, it will dampen their force production by reducing the shortening

 velocity of the muscle contraction.
-In this way, high volume training can
+IThis way, high-volume training can change fast-twitch fibres into the slow-twitch variety.

 This begs the following questions: